-governmental, non-governmental or private institutions or organisations engaged, directly or indirectly, in health care for mothers, infants and pregnant women; and nurseries or child-care institutions.
+"Health means governmental, non-governmental or private institutions or organisations engaged, directly or indirectly, in health care for mothers, infants and pregnant women; and nurseries or child-care institutions.
 It also includes health workers in private practice.
 For the purpose of this Code, the health care system does not include pharmacies or other established sales outlets.

-"Health worker" means

-a person working in a component of such a health care system, whether professional or nonprofessional, including voluntary, unpaid workers.
+"Health worker" means a person working in a component of such a health care system, whether professional or non-professional, including voluntary, unpaid workers.

-"Infant formula" means

-a breast-milk substitute formulated industrially in accordance with applicable ISI standards, to satisfy the normal nutritional any tag, brand, mark, pictorial or other descriptive matter, written, printed, stencilled, marked, embossed or impressed on, or attached to, a container (see above) of any products within the scope of this Code.
+"Infant formula" means a breast-milk substitute formulated industrially in accordance with applicable ISI standards, to satisfy the normal nutritional national distributor or broker.

-requirements of infants up to)

-between four and six months o f

-age, and adapted to their physio -

-logical characteristics.
-Infan t

-formula may also be prepared a t

-home, in which case it is 3

-described as "home prepared".
+requirements of infants up to between four and six months of age, and adapted to their physiological characteristics.
+Infant formula may also be prepared at home, in which case it is described as "home prepared".